 Proud2Be CIC is a social enterprise that supports lesbian, gay, bisexual, trans, questioning, intersex and/or asexual+ (LGBTQIA+) people and their families, in South Devon and beyond, to lead empowered, fulfilled and authentic lives.

-Inspired by their own experiences of bullying, discrimination and shame- gay, non-binary twins Jae & Max Price set up Proud2Be in 2011 when they recorded the first Proud2Be video.
+Inspired by their own experiences of bullying, discrimination and shame- identical twins Jae & Max Price set up Proud2Be in 2011 when they recorded the first Proud2Be video.
 Since then various public figures and members of the public have contributed to the campaign.

 Proud2Be facilitates a number of groups and events, including a social group, activity days, fundraiser discos and Totnes Pride.
-In 2014 Proud2Be launched its youth project which now includes a youth group, 1:1 support and a fortnightly sexual health drop-in.
+In 2014, Proud2Be launched its youth project which now includes a youth group and 1:1 support.

 Proud2Be delivers workshops to students and awareness training to organisations around the UK.
 In 2016, the social enterprise was announced as 1 of 12 organisations in the National Anti-HBT Bullying Alliance, an innovative schools project led by LGBT Consortium and funded by the Government Equalities Office.